nicoserrano/Mission-to-Mars/README.md

 ![MongoDB_Mars_ss](https://user-images.githubusercontent.com/83378141/126407244-089f0eb3-181d-4711-bef3-8ea0df916835.png)

+The scrape included a `news_title` with its brief explanation (`news_paragraph`), a `featured_image`, a table HTML component stored in `facts`, and four picture thumbnails, with their titles, of the different Mars' hemispheres stored in `hemispheres`.

 In addition, the database will be updated and each time new data is scraped it will be saved with a "last_modified" date to know when was the last time, as you can see in the bottom of the query results.
 In this case, it was on July 7th of 2021.